textpattern/textpattern.github.io/README.md

 If you have a GitHub account and would like to contribute some authoring or editing, but would rather not fork or clone around, you can do the following:

 1. Log into GitHub and return to this respository.
-3. Go to the page you would like to revise in the [document tree](https://github.com/textpattern/textpattern.github.io).
+2. Go to the page you would like to revise in the [document tree](https://github.com/textpattern/textpattern.github.io).
 Pages are within sub-directories.
 Likely locations are [*/administration*](https://github.com/textpattern/textpattern.github.io/tree/master/administration), [*/development*](https://github.com/textpattern/textpattern.github.io/tree/master/development), [*/faqs*](https://github.com/textpattern/textpattern.github.io/tree/master/faqs), [*/tags*](https://github.com/textpattern/textpattern.github.io/tree/master/tags), or [*/themes*](https://github.com/textpattern/textpattern.github.io/tree/master/themes).
 (The [*/brand*](https://github.com/textpattern/textpattern.github.io/tree/master/brand) directory is for editors only.)
-4. Click the pencil icon at top-right of the document (the hover text will read, ‘Edit this file’).
+3. Click the pencil icon at top-right of the document (the hover text will read, ‘Edit this file’).
 You’ll then be in document edit mode.
-5. Make your revisions using Markdown, except where HTML is required (e.g. [working with tables](https://docs.textpattern.com/brand/textpattern-documentation-guidelines#tables-html-only)).
+4. Make your revisions using Markdown, except where HTML is required (e.g. [working with tables](https://docs.textpattern.com/brand/textpattern-documentation-guidelines#tables-html-only)).
-6. Hit the **Commit changes** button when finished.
+5. Hit the **Commit changes** button when finished.

-Step six will initiate a pull request.
+Step five will initiate a pull request.
 A member of the documentation team will then review your change request and act accordingly.

-**However…**
+**One more thing…**

 Decisions around the maintenance of documentation rely heavily on use of [Issues](https://github.com/textpattern/textpattern.github.io/issues), as described in the [documentation guidelines](https://docs.textpattern.com/brand/textpattern-documentation-guidelines).